 How to Get Around Censorship in India

 However, using a VPN in India is currently under threat by new cybersecurity legislation.
-The new rules were recently issued by the Computer Emergency Response Team, and require tech companies, including VPN providers, to register the following data:
+As of June 22, the Computer Emergency Response Team requires tech companies, including VPN providers, to register the following data:

 - Customer names